 Finish the Attic

 As far as home addition projects go, an attic has unlimited potential!
-The only square footage stipulations that must be followed are at least half of the ceiling must reach seven feet, and the attic must connect to a stairway.
-Once these requirements are met, you can take advantage of that extra square footage and turn it into a bedroom, home gym, art studio, or office.
-Converting an attic into livable space can recover as much as 53% of the value!
+For this renovation, make sure at least half of the ceiling reaches seven feet and that the attic connects to a stairway.
+Once these requirements are met, you can take advantage of that extra square footage and turn it into a guest bedroom, home gym, art studio, or office.
+Converting an attic into livable space can recover as much as 56% of the value!

 Turn an Attached Garage into an Extra Room

-If you’re looking for a creative home addition idea, consider the garage!
+If you’re looking for a creative home addition idea, consider repurposing your garage!
 An attached garage can only be considered additional square footage if you don’t use it as a garage.
 Instead, consider turning your garage into a gym, art studio, guest bedroom, or craft room!
-The average cost of making a garage into a room addition project is around $11,065 with up to an 80% return on investment.
+The average cost of making a garage into a room addition project is around $14,094 with up to an 80% return on investment.

 Enhance the Laundry Room